The usufruct in Thailand

 Usufruct vs. marital property regime

-Property of husband and wife is generally marital property (Sin Somros, Section 1470 CCC).
+The property of husband and wife is generally marital property (Sin Somros, Section 1470 CCC).
 I case of a divorce, Sin Somros is equally shared between both spouses (Section 1533 CCC).
-Property belonging to either spouse before marriage or acquired during marriage as a gift is qualified as personal property (Sin Suan Tua), which will survive the divorce as personal property (Section 1471 CCC).
+Property belonging to either spouse before marriage or acquired during the marriage as a gift is qualified as personal property (Sin Suan Tua), which will survive the divorce as personal property (Section 1471 CCC).

 A foreigner’s Thai wife is clearly allowed to acquire land in Thailand.
 However, land offices typically require a statement signed by both couples that the land has been acquired with funds of the wife and, therefore, qualifies as Sin Suan Tua.
 Even if such paper has not be signed, the financing through the foreigner might be qualified as a donation under Section 1471 Nr.
 3 CCC with the same legal result that the foreigner has no claim for such assets under a divorce scenario.